sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-python.md

 ### Overview

+TODO: what to say about async behavior? (since not using promises)

-See the following steps for an overview of the SDK's workflow for document data extraction.
-Every method returns a chainable promise:
+See the following steps for an overview of the SDK's workflow for document data extraction:

 1. Instantiate an SDK object with `SensibleSDK()`.
 2. Request a document extraction with `sensible.extract()`.
 Use the following required parameters: